-5 212-46 Uses allowed by special permit.
+§ 212-46 Uses allowed by special permit.

-The following uses are allowed upon approval of a special permit pursuant to Article Ill, 5 21218, subject to the design standards set forth in relevant sections of Article XX and site plan review by the Planning Board:
+The following uses are allowed upon approval of a special permit pursuant to Article III, § 212-18, subject to the design standards set forth in relevant sections of Article XX and site plan review by the Planning Board:

-Fire stations or other public buildings necessary to the protection of or servicing of a neighborhood.
+A. Fire stations or other public buildings necessary to the protection of or servicing of a neighborhood.

-Restaurants.
+B. Restaurants.

-Public or nonprofit owned boat launching site, swimming beach, picnic area.
+C. Public or nonprofit owned boat launching site, swimming beach, picnic area.

-Public or nonprofit owned park or playground, including accessory buildings and improvements.
+D. Public or nonprofit owned park or playground, including accessory buildings and improvements.

-5 212-47 Lot area and yard requirements.
+§ 212-47 Lot area and yard requirements.